-Suspected precocious puberty is a common presentation to general paediatric clinics.
-Figuring out whether the signs and symptoms are ‘normal variants’ is often half the problem when thinking about whether the child needs investigation.
+Suspected precocious puberty is a common reason for referral to the general paediatric clinic.
+Figuring out whether the signs you see in front of you are ‘normal variants’ is often half the problem when thinking about whether the child needs investigation.

-Firstly, is the term ‘precocious’ applicable to the patient in question?
-The onset of puberty is considered normal for any boy >9yrs and girl >8years.
-Secondly, is the developmental feature in question isolated with no other signs consistent with a progression into puberty?
-True puberty requires the presence of breast buds in girls or testicular enlargement in boys.
-There are plenty of benign conditions that do not warrant further investigation, and the child and family can be reassured.
+Firstly, does the definition ‘precocious’ actually apply to the patient in front of you?
+The first signs of puberty are considered normal for any boy >9 years and girl >8 years.
+Secondly, is the developmental feature in question isolated, or are there other signs of progression into puberty?
+True puberty is only when there are breast buds (in girls) or testicular enlargement (in boys).
+There are plenty of benign conditions that don’t need further investigation, and the child and family can be reassured.
 We’ll spend a minute and quickly consider those now.

 - Breast budding in the neonate – very common.
 Caused by maternal hormonal influence on neonate.
 Usually resolves within a few weeks but may last up to a couple of months.
 There may be some fluid discharge (sometimes colloquially called ‘Witch’s milk’!) – this is also normal and doesn’t warrant any treatment.
 Resolution is within a few weeks.